 - Honor Before Reason: The Taiping general of Suzhou dies willingly in a duel against Erhu, since he wants to save the city's starving citizens (including his troops) after a year-long siege by the Qing.
 Erhu complies his request; unfortunately, Qingyun sees it differently.

-- I Did What I Had to Do: Qingyun killed an entire populace of the city after the The Siege to prevent food shortages from bringing them along their journey and quickly recapture Nanjing—whose populace outnumbers that city—to prevent He Kui from commit Rape, Pillage, and Burn over it.
-Both his subordinates and Erhu were not happy about the ordeal.
+- I Did What I Had to Do: Qingyun kills an entire contingent of Taiping prisoners of a surrendered city after the The Siege to prevent food shortages from bringing them along their journey as prisoners, so the Qing can quickly recapture Nanjing — whose populace outnumbers that city — to prevent his military/political rival He Kui from committing Rape, Pillage, and Burn over it.
+Both his subordinates and Erhu are unhappy about the ordeal.

-- Kick Them While They Are Down: Like the entry in I Did What I Hadto Do on this page, Qingyun's reasons also included lack of large supplies to feed prisoners-of-war, nor does he trust them if they're conscripted; if released, he fears they will join another regiment.
+- Kick Them While They Are Down: Like the entry in I Did What I Hadto Do, Qingyun's reasons also includes lack of large supplies to feed prisoners-of-war, nor does he trust them if they're conscripted; even if they are released, he fears they will join up with another Taiping regiment.
 Ultimately, he demands their execution by volleys of arrows.
-To put a salt upon the wound, average citizens were also part of the siege.
+To put a salt upon the wound, average citizens were also part of The Siege.

-- Kill Mid Sentence: Before the penultimate battle between the Qing army and the rebels, a rebel messenger marches up and declares that the rebels outnumbers the Qing army by over a few thousand men, and they should consider surrendering.
+- Killed Mid-Sentence: Before the penultimate battle between the Qing army and the rebels, a Taiping messenger marches up and declares that the rebels outnumbers the Qing army by over a few thousand men, and they should consider surrendering.
 Erhu removes the messenger's head before he could continue any further.

 - Knife Nut: Wuyang really loves using daggers and always carries two around.